ikarabag1/Juggle-Your-Memory/README.md

 * Have a landing page with objectives and start game button.
 * DOM funtionality will run.
 * Select a random image for each pairs of cards.
-* Append those in to the DOM.
 * Classes will be assigned to cards.
 * Event Listeners will be added according to the classes of card elements.
 * When a card clicked, cards will be flipped & expose image.
 * Game Logic will be added.
-    - When cards are not pairs (false), error color surrounds borders and flip back.
+    - When cards are not pairs (false), will flip back.
     - Cards matched (true) fade away.
 * Build a score table.
 * Update score table when cards matched.
-* Announce if matched or not and how many cards matched.
+* Announce if matched or not.
 * Game over button function will reset the game.
     - clear the score table.
     - flip the cards back.